 - Tsalikis, Catherine.
 “Not for Nothing: The Fight to Improve Human and Women’s Rights in Afghanistan.”
 Open Canada, 28 July 2016

 Provide students with a copy of the student guide below and have students work on it individually.
 There is no need to print this activity, as it can now be completed directly from your computer!
 To use the fillable function, be sure to download the PDF.
-The activity can be collected for marking purposes.
+The activity can also be collected for marking purposes.

 Activities you might also like

 Get the chance to interact with our replica uniforms from the Great War.
 We lend both the soldier’s and the nurse’s uniform so that students can picture how people dressed during wartime.
 The uniforms offer a small insight into the daily lives of the ordinary people who participated in this unprecedented event.

 Introduction to the Great War

 An introduction to the events that led to the outbreak of WWI.
 Students will fill in maps and a timeline.

 Renegotiate the Treaty of Versailles

 This historical role playing game lets the students come to their own conclusions about the end of the First World War, while showing how contradicting hopes and expectations contributed to the formulation of this controversial document.